 In honor of American Education Week (Nov.
-18–22, 2013), Walden University is awarding $5,000 grants to five preK–12 schools that are hosting an Educator for a Day event and have been nominated by a teacher or administrator at that school.
+17–21, 2014), Walden University is awarding $5,000 grants for up to five preK–12 schools that are hosting an Educator for a Day event and have been nominated by a teacher or administrator at that school.

 What is Educator for a Day?

 Educator for a Day will be held on Nov.
-21, 2013, as part of the celebration of American Education Week hosted by the National Education Association (NEA).
+20, 2014, as part of the celebration of American Education Week.
 For one day, community members—including those interested in transitioning into a teaching career—are invited into the classroom as “guest educators” or “shadows” to help perform the daily duties of America’s educators under the supervision of a teacher.

 Who is eligible for a $5,000 grant from Walden University?

-You may nominate your school for a $5,000 grant from Walden University if you and your school are participating in the NEA’s Educator for a Day program.
+You may nominate your school for a $5,000 grant from Walden University if you and your school are participating in the Educator for a Day program.
 Any teacher or administrator from a public or private preK–12 school may submit a nomination.
-Read the eligibility requirements.
+Please make sure the school's principal is aware of the nomination as each winning school is required to develop and execute an activity plan for the November 20 Educator for a Day school event in order to receive the $5,000 grant.

 How do I nominate a school?